Creative Zen: ZEN Wav

 The ZEN Wav was released on May 25, 2007.
 The flash-based player has built-in stereo speakers and supports the MP3, WMA, and WAV formats.
-It is the first player in the ZEN line to have the following features: a 16-bit color screen, unlike other ZEN players, which are 8-bit; a battery life of 30 hours (20 with the speakers), which was the longest than any previous ZEN player; the ability to read e-books; and the ability to show 3 different time zones "at a glance".
+It is the first player in the ZEN line to have the following features: a 16-bit color screen, unlike other ZEN players, which are 8-bit; a battery life of 30 hours (20 with the speakers), which was the longest compared to any previous ZEN player; the ability to read e-books; and the ability to show 3 different time zones "at a glance".
 The ZEN Wav comes in capacities of 2 and 4 GB.

 ZEN V/ZEN V Plus

 Creative's first flash-based portable media player was released on June 20, 2006.
 The scratch-resistant models have an OLED display with a resolution of 128×128.
 They come in white and black with orange trim for the 1 GB version, green trim for 2 GB, and black with blue trim for the 4 GB version and later an 8 GB version.
 The ZEN V Plus plays video and has an FM tuner, while the ZEN V does not.
 The players support the same formats as the Vision:M, while the videos will be trans coded upon transfer.
 There are also built-in microphones for voice recording, as well as wires for line-in recording.
 The rechargeable lithium-ion battery has a life span of up to 15 hours of continuous audio playback.

 The ZEN V Plus won the CNET Editor's Choice award during that month.

 On September 29, 2006, Creative announced that the blue-and-black ZEN V Plus had been upgraded to 8 GB.
-Four days later, the company joined forces with the National Breast Cancer Foundation to release a pink version of the 2 GB model, now available in most areas.
-In Europe and Japan, the 8 GB version is now available in a red-and-black color.
+Four days later, the company joined forces with the National Breast Cancer Foundation to release a pink version of the 2 GB model, available in most areas.
+In Europe and Japan, the 8 GB version is available in a red-and-black color.

 On August 8, 2007, Creative released a 16 GB model of the ZEN V Plus, making it the highest capacity flash-based player until the ZEN beat its own record with the release of its 32 GB model.